 This annual report consists of a series of financial statements and notes to those statements.
-These statements are organized so the reader can understand The School District financially as a whole.
-The District-wide Financial Statements Statement of Net Position and the Statement of Activities provide information about the activities the School District as a whole and present a longer-term view of those finances.
-The fund financial statements present the next level of detail.
+These statements are organized so the reader can understand the School District financially as a whole.
+The District-wide Financial Statements Statement of Net Position and the Statement of Activities, as listed in the table of contents, provide information about the activities the School District as a whole and present a longer-term view of those finances.
+The fund financial statements present the next level of detail and start as listed in the table of contents.
 For governmental activities, these statements tell how these services were financed in the short term as well as what remains for future spending.
-The fund financial statements also report the School District's operations in more detail than the district-wide statements by providing information about the School District's most significant fund, as listed in the footnotes, with all other funds presented in one column as non-major funds.
+The fund financial statements also report the School District's operations in more detail than the district-wide statements by providing information about the School District's most significant funds, as listed in the notes to the financial statements, with all other funds presented in one column as non-major funds.
 The remaining statement, the statement of fiduciary net position, presents financial information about activities for which the School District acts solely as an agent for the benefit of students and parents.